Source: Cambridge MBA FAQs

 Retaking the GMAT may be useful if:

-• You have enough time before application deadlines
+- You have enough time before application deadlines to prepare properly

-In these cases, a higher GMAT score can reduce academic risk and strengthen your application.
+In these situations, a higher GMAT score can reduce academic concerns and improve your overall competitiveness.

 When Retaking the GMAT May Not Help

-Retaking the GMAT takes time and focus.
-Late retakes can clash with essay writing and interviews, and rushed preparation often leads to similar results.
+- Late retakes can clash with essay writing and application preparation

 Cambridge MBA GMAT Waiver & GRE Option